Tallwave/Gliphy/README.md

 A big thank you to Big Nerd Ranch for [BNRDynamicTypeManager](https://github.com/bignerdranch/BNRDynamicTypeManager) which served as a template for this project.

 # Usage

+First, you can have Gliphy watch for Dynamic Type changes and automatically adjust your views.

 Create and layout your views in code or Interface Builder.
 Tell `DynamicTypeManager` to watch those views and apply the appropriate styling and font names to them.

 ```swift